shirleywbi/BudgetApp/README.md

 [3] Show report
 [4] Exit

 If user types in "1", they will be asked "Enter your income:".
-The number would be added to the total balance.
+The number would be added to the expenseTotal balance.
 If user types in "2", they will be asked the following:
 	"Enter name of expense:"
 	"Cost:"
 	The expense and cost will be saved.
 	Print the name of the expense and its cost.
-If user types in "3", show summary report of total income, total expenses, list of expense names and costs, and current balance.
+If user types in "3", show summary report of expenseTotal income, expenseTotal expenses, list of expense names and costs, and current balance.
 If user types in "4", exit program.

 *********************************************************************